Project Capital Investment –

 Organization

-- Group Size: max.
-5 students
+- Group size: max.
+5 students (recommended: 3 students)

 - Registration for the exam: Online Campus (Please observe deadlines)